Kristin Jacobson Wins Raffle for 2022 Subaru

 - Purradise, 301 Stockbridge Road in Great Barrington

-Tickets are also available by calling the shelter at 413-447-7878 extension 131.
-Berkshire Humane Society will send ticket stubs to purchasers.
+Tickets were also available by calling the shelter at 413-447-7878 extension 131.
+Berkshire Humane Society sent ticket stubs to purchasers.

-The raffle is limited to 2,400 tickets.
-If a minimum of 1,000 tickets are not sold, the raffle will convert to a 50/50 drawing of net proceeds.
-The winner will be drawn on Saturday, October 30 at 1p.m. at the shelter at 214 Barker Road.
+The raffle was limited to 2,400 tickets and just shy of 2,100 were sold.
+If a minimum of 1,000 tickets were not sold, the raffle would have converted to a 50/50 drawing of net proceeds.
+The winner was drawn on Saturday, October 30 at 1p.m. at the shelter at 214 Barker Road.